‘A blessing to be challenged’: PHS class of 2021 graduates, overcoming the odds - Shelby County Reporter

 It would be easy to focus on the negative impact that the COVID-19 pandemic had on the class, but students like senior class president Emma McKenny saw it is an opportunity for growth.

 “I don’t know about you, but I find it cool to know that we will be in the history books in a century.
 What is not so cool is that a whole section will be dedicated to our toilet paper shortage,” McKenney joked.
 “Amongst the hardships that we have had to face, great memories have been made and critical lessons have been taught along the way.
-The lifestyle changes we went through were all difficult, however as built new habits adjusting to our new way of life got a lot easier.”
+The lifestyle changes we went through were all difficult, however as we built new habits adjusting to our new way of life it got a lot easier.”

 This class truly exemplified the phrase “defying the odds,” as was noted by Principal Kim Kiel who emphasized the importance of what the school was able to do in the face of being told that they can’t.